 Leave to rest for 24 hours before use.

 Double wrap tightly in cling film, place in an airtight container and store in the fridge.
-It will keep in the fridge for several weeks and for several months in the freezer.
+It will keep in the refrigerator for several weeks and several months in the freezer.
 Bring up to room temperature before use.

 Uncooked marzipan is quicker to make but…

 Uncooked marzipan is faster and easier to make but tends to be less manageable than the cooked variety because the texture is more crumbly so must be rolled out carefully when used.

 If you are going to make the uncooked marzipan, it is advisable to use pasteurized eggs or reconstituted dried egg white powder.

 Will cover a 9” (23cm) round cake or 8” square cake

 Put the icing sugar and ground almonds/almond meal into a large bowl and mix together.